Usually, there are three scenarios when you would want to reinstall all your android apps -

-1. You change your phone to a new one.
+1. You upgrade your phone to a new one.

 2. Do a factory reset of the phone.